Dokdonia

-Dokdonia is a genus of bacteria in the family Flavobacteriaceae and phylum Bacteroidota.
+Dokdonia is a genus of gram-negative bacteria in the family Flavobacteriaceae and phylum Bacteroidota.

-The genus Dokdonia was first described in 2005 by Yoon et al. near Liancourt Rocks in the Sea of Japan.
+The genus Dokdonia was first described in 2005 by Yoon et al. near Liancourt Rocks in the East sea.
 Dokdonia is named after Dokdo, the Korean name for the Liancourt Rocks which sovereignty is disputed between Japan and South Korea.
 Yoon et al. isolated the bacterium from seawater and identified the first species as Dokdonia donghaensis.

 There are 10 classified species (D. aurantiaca, D. diaphoros, D. donghaensis, D. eikasta, D. flava, D. genika, D. lutea, D. pacifica, D. ponticola, and D. sinensis) and many unclassified strains under the Dokdonia genus based on the NCBI taxonomy database.
 The International Committee on Systematics of Prokaryotes (ICSP) currently recognizes nine groups of Dokdonia described to species level with D. ponticola considered not validly published.

 The general characteristics of Dokdonia species include gram-negative, non-motile, aerobic, catalase- and oxidase-positive, non-spore-forming rods or elongated rods.
 Species are usually considered relatively halophilic as they are cultivated optimally with 2% w/v sea salts (NaCl).